 Instructions

-- Remove the bowl from the stove.
-While still hot, add in cold cubed butter.
-Mix until the butter is melted and fully combined.
+- Remove from the heat, and immediately add in cold butter.
+Whisk until the butter is well incorporated into the curd.

 hi